Marching Illini: Instrumentation

+During their pregame performance, the band uses a reduced instrumentation.

 Organization

 Director

 Professor Barry L. Houser was named as Visiting Assistant Director of Bands and Conductor of Athletics Bands (including Director of the Marching Illini and Basketball Band) in July 2011.
 Professor Houser served as Director of the Marching Panthers and Basketball Band at Eastern Illinois University while also serving as Acting Director of Bands at EIU from 2008 to 2011 after receiving a graduate degree from the University of Illinois.
 As a graduate student, Houser instructed with the Marching Illini as a Graduate Assistant, frequently conducting from the backfield podium during performances.
 Houser attended the University of Florida as an undergraduate and has been involved with the nationally renowned Smith-Walbridge Clinics for drum majors and marching bands with Director Emeritus of the Marching Illini Gary E. Smith.
 Houser now serves as Director and Head Clinician with Smith-Walbridge.

 Houser's immediate predecessor was Dr. Peter J. Griffin.
 He became the Assistant Director of Bands in 1994.
 During his tenure at Illinois, he served as Coordinator of Band Festivals and Assistant Director of the Marching Illini.
 Upon the resignation of Director Tom Caneva in 2006, Griffin was chosen as an interim replacement.
 Griffin was named as the permanent director in December 2006 and served in that position until May 2011, when he took the position of Chair of the Music Department at Elmhurst College.